7 Key Shifts ANYONE Can Make to Succeed in Today’s Job Market

 When it comes to looking for a job, millions of people immediately start applying for jobs via online job boards, classifieds and directly on company websites.
 It’s the #1 Mistake job hunters make in today’s job market.

 As I mentioned earlier, according to Indeed.com, the world’s largest online job board, they say that 84% of the jobs posted online don’t pay enough to meet the standard cost of living.
-And of the 16% of the “Good Jobs” with pay that meets or exceeds the standard cost living, all of which require a professional degree or specialized training.
-Plus, the “Good Jobs” are only in these 5, but broad fields which included healthcare, computers & technology, architectural & electrical engineering, management and business & finance.
+And of the 16% of the “Good Jobs” with pay that meets or exceeds the standard cost living, all require a professional degree or specialized training.
+Plus, the “Good Jobs” can only be found in these 5 broad fields which include healthcare, computers & technology, architectural & electrical engineering, management, and business & finance.
 Not even people in the legal field made the list.

 So what if you don’t have a degree or specialized training in these 5 fields?
 Are you doomed to a life of transitioning from one low paying job to another?
 If you apply to online job boards, the answer is yes.
 I know it sounds harsh, but that’s the reality.